derekburgess/jaws/README.md

 ### Neo4j Docker Container

-The Neo4j setup really only supports 1 container/dbms running at a time, the commands to do not support passing all of the configurations needed.
-All of the commands accept the `--database` flag, which defaults to "captures".
-Run these commands and operating a single container, ignoring the --database flag altogether, should work.
-Changing "captures" in the commands below, will require passing that database name with every command.
+The Neo4j setup really only supports 1 container/dbms running at a time ("captures"), the commands currently do not support passing all of the configurations needed.
+All of the commands do accept the `--database` flag, which defaults to "captures".
+Run the commands and operating a single container, ignoring the --database flag altogether, should work.
+Changing "captures" in the dockerfile and in commands below, will require passing that database name with every command.

 From the JAWS root directory run: